 “A cryptocurrency (or crypto currency) is a digital asset designed to work as a medium of exchange that uses strong cryptography to secure financial transactions, control the creation of additional units, and verify the transfer of assets.
 Cryptocurrencies use decentralized control as opposed to centralized digital currency and central banking systems”. ~Wikipedia

-Primarily Bitcoin was created as a response to the failures of the current financial system and to break the masses from the control and manipulation of a few powerful elites that maintain a tight-hold of money and the monetary system.
+Primarily, Bitcoin was created as a response to the failures of the current financial system and to break the masses from the control and manipulation of a few powerful elites that maintain a tight hold of money and the monetary system.

-For example, there’s a limit to the minimum amount you can send from say –between the US and China –thus small transactions are not supported; coupled with the high cost of making the payments which is escalated by the need for the banks and other intermediaries to make a profit off every transaction.
+For example, there’s a limit to the minimum amount you can send from, say –between the U.S. and China –thus, small transactions are not supported, coupled with the high cost of making the payments, which is escalated by the need for the banks and other intermediaries to make a profit off every transaction.

 What’s more, there’s nobody to question where and how the hell you move your own money.